-$^{^{22}}$ We focus on the record date for our analysis because it is on this date that the ability to participate in the proxy vote is determined.
+$^{^{23}}$ We focus on the record date for our analysis because it is on this date that the ability to participate in the proxy vote is determined.
 The actual proxy voting date for Netflix in this example was June 3^{rd} , 2011.

-XRT ETF assets were held in Netflix, translating to 456,956 total shares, of which 402,287 are phantom underlying shares and 54,669 are regular underlying shares which are voted.
+Using this measure of the total ETF shares held by investors (outstanding ETF shares + phantom ETF shares), we can then estimate both the number of Netflix shares owned and voted by the sponsor and the number of phantom Netflix shares.
+As of March 31st, 2011, 1.29% of the XRT ETF assets were held in Netflix, translating to 456,956 total shares, of which 402,287 are phantom underlying shares and 54,669 are regular underlying shares which are voted.
 While the SEC N-PX filing only requires ETFs to disclose the direction of their vote (i.e., yes, no, or abstain) not the number of shares voted, for a small subset of the N-PX data, the actual shares of underlying security voted by the ETF are disclosed.
 As a result, we are able to assess our estimate of shares voted versus the actual number voted.
-In the case of XRT, they disclose that they voted 38,216 shares of Netflix, in line with the 54,669 regular underlying shares from our estimate above.23
+In the case of XRT, they disclose that they voted 38,216 shares of Netflix, in line with the 54,669 regular underlying shares from our estimate above.25